thetechnocrat-dev/docksock/README.md

 python client.py
 ```

-This example will stream server side longs both inside and outside the Docker container to the client.
+This example realtime streams server side logs (both inside and outside the Docker container) to the client.

+Much help from from this [post](https://www.reddit.com/r/learnpython/comments/wrathb/streaming_stdoutin_realtimeto_a_client_from_a/)